 Student Leadership Development

-“Student Leadership Development at Baylor seeks to embolden students towards cultivating the dispositions and practices necessary to faithfully and authentically lead for the common good”
+“Student Leadership Development at Baylor seeks to embolden students towards cultivating the habits and virtues necessary to faithfully and authentically lead for the common good”

 We believe the process of leadership development is open and accessible to all and should be an integrated element to the learning experience for every student at Baylor.
 To this end, the Division of Student Life provides opportunities for students to engage in a number of diverse leadership offerings across campus.
 Regardless of where students first encounter leadership, whether it be through Orientation, Line Camp, intramurals, or student organizations--their interaction with leadership should be unavoidable, explicitly visible, and oriented toward the common good.